WE (L) COME BACK TO LECCE

 Where to eat

-Lecce typifies la cucina povera.
+The food in Lecce typifies la cucina povera.
 Traditionally “peasant food”, it now symbolises simple but inventive dishes using seasonal, locally produced and fresh - always fresh - ingredients.

 The Leccese relish their tasty street food, especially over un aperitivo.
 They especially adore long drawn out feasts outside in the shade on hot summer weekends, when lunch often slips seamlessly into dinner.